Enterprise-CMCS/managed-care-review/docs/Configuration.md

 Read by `app-api` in configuring graphql to work with a DynamoDB store.
 Valid values are any url (most likely `http://localhost:8000`), for a local run, and `USE_AWS` for use in deployed environments.

+### `SECRETS_MANAGER_SECRET`

+Read by `app-api` to securely pull secrets out of AWS Secrets Manager.
+Only set in AWS deployed environments, not used locally.

+### `DATABASE_URL`

+Read by `app-api` in configuring our connection to postgres.
+Required.
+Must be set to a valid `postgres://` url or the sentinel value of `AWS_SM` in which case the correct values will be pulled out of AWS Secrets Manager (which requires SECRETS_MANAGER_SECRET) be set.

 ### `REACT_APP_S3_*`

 Read by `app-web`